BridgesLab/CushingAcromegalyStudy/scripts/scripts-obesity/tissue-weight-analysis.md

 This script generates figures from the tissue weights found in ../../data/raw/HFD and Chow Tissue Weights.csv.
-This file is located in /Users/davebrid/Documents/GitHub/CushingAcromegalyStudy/scripts/scripts-obesity and was most recently updated on Mon Sep 24 15:29:15 2018.
+This file is located in /Users/davebrid/Documents/GitHub/CushingAcromegalyStudy/scripts/scripts-obesity and was most recently updated on Wed Apr  3 20:34:49 2019.

 # Number of Animals